ms/buildtogether.tech/src/teams.md

 others as it will on your raw technical ability, so you might as well start practicing those skills now.

-If instructors create teams, they should <span i="teams!isolating at-risk students">avoid isolating at-risk students</span>.
+If instructors create teams, they should [% i "teams!isolating at-risk students" %]avoid isolating at-risk students[% /i %].
 Women and members of racial minority groups are more likely to drop out of computer science than other students, particularly in first and second year, and one of the main reasons is feeling isolated or out of place.
 Research has shown that putting at-risk